 \begin{theorem} There exists a finite type scheme $S$ and a map

 which exhausts the geometric points of the target. \end{theorem}

 \begin{proof} We prove this in two lemmas.
-First, in Lemma~\ref{lem: comb-boundedness}, we bound the number of tropical types that can arise by examining points of $\mathsf{DT}_{\beta,\chi}(X|D)$ and is achieved in .
-Second, in Lemma~\ref{lem: relative-boundedness}, we exhaust the locus of transverse subschemes in a fixed degenerate target that give a fixed tropicalization and is achieved \end{proof}
+First, in Lemma~\ref{lem: comb-boundedness}, we bound the number of tropical types that can arise by examining points of $\mathsf{DT}_{\beta,n}(X|D)$.
+Second, in Lemma~\ref{lem: relative-boundedness}, we exhaust the locus of transverse subschemes in a fixed degenerate target that give a fixed tropicalization. \end{proof}

 Let $G$ and $G'$ be embedded $1$-complexes in $\Sigma_X$.
 We say that $G$ and $G'$ \textit{have the same type} if they lie in the interior of the same cone of $T(\Sigma_X)$.